 Deadline: Wednesday, December 3, 2014 & Monday, February 23, 2015.
 Requests for trips taking place over winter recess 2015 must be submitted by December 3, 2014.
 Requests for trips taking place during spring/summer 2015 may be submitted at either deadline: December 3, 2014 or February 23, 2015.

-- Description of the program (maximum length of four pages).
+- Description of the project (4 pages maximum).
 Include information on the educational value of the experience to the participants.
 Be explicit about the experiential nature (hands-on component) of the trip.
 What makes the activities substantially different than classroom lectures on the Ann Arbor campus?
 The review committee is multidisciplinary and reviewers are not likely to be from your discipline.
 Also include the expected benefits to the host country institutions.

-- ELF Budget Form.
-Include per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
-Include other sources of funding (on or off-campus), if any.
+- ELF Budget Form (Includes per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
+Include other sources of funding (on or off-campus), if any.)